WHERE THE WORLD TURNS FOR WHAT’S NEXT

 As one of the youngest and fastest-growing states in the nation, Arizona’s pioneering spirit encourages its reputation as a hub for tech-enabled transformations.
 The state’s innovation ecosystem creates many opportunities for semiconductor applications.
 Arizona is home to the world’s leading semiconductor companies.
 With a specialized, high tech supply chain, semiconductor companies in the state are equipped with innovative ideas from top to bottom.

-semiconductor industry exports
+for semiconductor industry exports in the U.S.

-concentration of semiconductor employment
+highest concentration of semiconductor employment in the U.S.

 National Semiconductor Economic Roadmap

 Amidst heightened global demand and a steadily shrinking share of the world’s most advanced microchip factories, the Arizona Commerce Authority joined semiconductor industry leaders and stakeholders to launch the National Semiconductor Economic Roadmap (NSER).
 The industry-led effort aims to boost U.S. semiconductor competitiveness through a focus on the workforce, supply chain and infrastructure to support semiconductor research and development, design, manufacturing, and end-applications.